Plan Persistent Chat Server topology

 Summary: This topic describes Persistent Chat Server components and topologies.

 Persistent Chat Server supports both single-server and multiple-server configurations.
 You can install Persistent Chat Server on either a Skype for Business Server 2015 Enterprise Edition or Standard Edition Server.

 Persistent Chat Server consists of the following components:

 One or more computers running Persistent Chat Server and providing the following services:

 Compliance service, which is turned on if compliance is enabled

-Server(s) (more than one server if mirroring is used) that host the SQL Server back-end database for hosting the Persistent Chat content database where chat room content, rooms, and categories are stored.
+One or more servers (more than one if mirroring is used) running the SQL Server back-end database for hosting the Persistent Chat content database where chat room content, rooms, and categories are stored.

 Note: The back-end database stores chat history data, including information about categories and Persistent Chat rooms that are created.